Image Optimization

 Note that there are three most common file formats when posting photos on the internet: JPEG, GIF, and PNG.

-In relation to this, each file type has its own unique advantages and disadvantages, depending on what your main purpose is.
+This, each file type has its unique advantages and disadvantages, depending on your main purpose.

 Keeping e-commerce in mind, JPEG should be your safest bet, as they provide great quality images with the smallest file size.